Office: 806 W Franklin, rm 303

 Research and Clinical Interests

-My research interests involve the study of emotion from a psychophysiological perspective.
-Current specific interests include psychophysiological studies of emotional and attentional processes during emotional imagery, the psychophysiology of social interaction, psychophysiological response in PTSD, and the effect of ethnic/cultural differences and social context on the expression of emotion and on social interaction.
+My research interests involve the study of emotion from an information processing and a psychophysiological perspective.
+Current specific interests include psychophysiological studies of emotional and attentional processes during emotional imagery, the psychophysiology of social interaction, and the effect of ethnic/cultural differences and social context on the expression of emotion and on social interaction.
+A new research interest is disorders of increased sound tolerance, including misophonia and hyperacusis.
 My clinical interests include intellectual assessment and the assessment and treatment of anxiety disorders.